Code-Institute-Submissions/nicer-tours/README.md

         1) Titles, headings and other "special use cases" (for example, the Call To Action banner) use the Poiret One font.
 This font was chosen as it represents the *Belle Epoque* era of the 1920s and 30s, a time when the *Côte d'Azur* and Nice itself were amongst the most fashionable of destinations.

         2) The Open Sans font was chosen as the typeset for the main body of the website.
 Although Poiret One is an extremely elegant font, it would have been overkill to use this font uniquely.
-Thus, the equally elegant Open Sans font was chosen to compliment.
+Thus, the equally elegant Open Sans font was chosen to compliment Poiret One.

         Both fonts use Sans Serif as a fallback if for in any case the chosen fonts do not render.